UDOOboard/X86-Docs/docs/04_Software_&_OS_Distro/01_Linux.md

 <span class="label label-warning">Heads up!</span> Please notice that total amount of 8GB of RAM of the UDOO X86 ULTRA version would be usable with 64-bit OS.
 Total amount of memory available with a 32-bit OS depends on the OS itself (usually less than 4GB unless the OS isn't using [PAE](https://en.wikipedia.org/wiki/Physical_Address_Extension)).

-In the [Getting Started](https://www.udoo.org/get-started-x86/) section you can find a guide of how to install a Linux distro, the example is based on the Ubuntu distro.
+In the [Getting Started](https://www.udoo.org/get-started-x86/) section you can find a guide of how to install a Linux distro, the example is based on the Ubuntu OS.

 In order to download the latest updated versions of the Intel&reg; Graphics HD drivers you can download and run the [Intel® Graphics update tool for Linux](!Cookbook_Linux/Intel_Graphics_update_tool).